jackyfenggh/library/README.md

 to:
 [] The toggle read status function should take the `event` object.

 So maybe incorrect requirements should simply be updated/rectified as soon as I realise as opposed to needing to look ahead?

+3. Another question I have is where do I draw the line with requirements?
+From V5, the following seem a bit too granular:

+[] Each sample book should have a unique ID.
+[] Each sample book's toggle button should store the book's unique ID.
+[] The toggle read status function should take the `event` object.

+Really, the purpose of these three requirements is to support this requirement:

+[] Each toggle read status button should only toggle the read status of its respective book.

+Where should the line be drawn?
+Is this what programmers mean when they say 'don't be in solution mode'?
+It almost seems like the latter requirement is the 'real requirement' and the prior three speak to the actual implementation of the requirement which maybe doesn't belong on the requirements doc?

+4. If I find that previous requirements are incorrect and I need to change code, is the requirements doc a requirements doc or a changelog?
+Or both?
+For example I just realised as I'm writing V6 that `displayBooks` and `renderPage` could be combined.
+Argh, definitely need to research this further.